 Our Experience and our Roots

-IGS has provided Quality Educational Experiences since 1992
+IGS provided Quality Educational Experiences from 1992 until its closing.

 "To cast a ray of light and move on, leaving it free to develop...